Webs-for-Africa-technologies/BataCMS/README.md

-# BataCMS
+# COH App

-A content management system that can be used for anything that requires managing of content including purchases and previews of items to be bought.
+An App that will be used to for managing the a city's rental assets

 Built with love using ASP.Net Core MVC